epam/ai-dial/docs/user-guide.md

 ### Parameterized Replay

 If you want to make your own chats or stories with custom variables and share them with your team, you can use a feature called Parameterized Replay.
-Use it ot set up a chat or story that others can follow, but provide their own details or answers to create a personalized experience.
+Use it to set up a chat or a story that others can follow, but provide their own details or answers to create a personalized experience.
 This makes chat a much more useful tool for sharing information and collaboration.

 How it works: